This is a best prospect industry sector for this country. Includes a market overview and trade data.

 In the fast food sector, the market is currently competitive with several popular local and foreign brands.
 With strong consumer awareness of the U.S. food and beverages, U.S. franchise brands including McDonald’s, KFC, Subway, Starbucks Coffee, Burger King, Carl’s Jr, Pizza Hut, Hard Rock Café, Domino’s Pizza, Popeye’s Chicken, Texas Chicken, Dunkin’ Donuts, Z Pizza, Baskin Robbins, and Coffee Bean and Tea Leaf, have become key players in the market.

 The MOIT estimates that annual Food & Beverages consumption accounts for 15% of GDP and will continue to rise in the future.
-According to Statista, revenue in the Food & Beverages segment is projected to reach USD 559 million in 2021 and is expected to show an annual growth rate (CAGR 2021-2025) of 4.98 percent, resulting in a projected market volume of USD 678 million by 2025.
-In addition, user penetration will be 11.8 percent in 2021 and is expected to hit 16.9 percent by 2025.
+According to Vietnam report, revenue in the Food & Beverages segment is expected to show an annual growth rate of 4.98 percent (CAGR 2021-2025), resulting in a projected market volume of USD 678 million by 2025.
+In addition, user penetration is expected to hit 17 million by 2025.

 Retail, education, entertainment, healthcare, beauty-care, children’s services, and lifestyle-oriented businesses are other growing franchise segments.